 We make hundreds of simple, seemingly small decisions every single day.
 While some are clearly life changing, the majority of our decisions and actions seem to have a direct, small effect.Today as I was telling my 3 year old son that I had to leave for work, he asked me to play with him.
 I was trying to get to work just a few minutes early, but I chose to spend four extra minutes playing with him before I left.
 We didn’t accomplish anything significant in those four minutes.
 We didn’t have some life-changing moment that he will remember for the rest of his life.
 I also didn’t miss anything significant in my work by getting there four minutes later.
-But that decision is one of thousands that I try to intentionally make so my son knows that his father cares deeply about him; that being a father is far more important than any job I get paid for.
+But that decision is one of thousands that I try to intentionally make so my son knows that his father cares deeply about him; that being a father is far more important than any job I get paid for.“It has been said that something as small as the flutter of a butterfly’s wings can ultimately cause a typhoon halfway around the world.” – Chaos Theory

 We make choices like this every day.
 Whether we realize it or not, we are adjusting the trajectory of our lives, and more importantly, the lives of many others.
 Every.
 Single.
 Day.